 Guess Who This Cake Kid Turned Into!

-Before this cute kid with a cake was treating the world with delicious reggaeton music to eat up, he was just another cute kid celebrating his birthday in Colombia.
+Before this cherub little child enjoying a celebratory smash cake was treating the world to her grade-A acting and stunning good looks, she was just another cute kid with a dessert growing up in Allentown, Pennsylvania.

-This small little sailor no longer rocks the Donald Duck inspired duds 'cause he traded in the naval outfits for lavish diamond chains, brightly colored streetwear, fashion-forward sunglasses and rainbow-colored hairstyles.
+This towhead tot never crossed over to the dark side of life after gaining fame ... and can still be spotted rocking her naturally blonde hair paired with her piercing emerald blue eyes.

-This kid traded in a longwinded first name (Jose Alvaro) for a single letter moniker after he gained fame for his Latin pop songs, complete with colorful titles like "Morado," "Rojo," "Azul" and "Amarillo."
+Although she looks sweet wearing yellow in her adorable kid pics ... this big-screen actress is better known for having a 'Mean Girl' streak and wearing pink in Los Angeles.

 Waiting for your permission to load the comments.